fxnlabs/function-node/README.md

 - [x] Implement a backend config yaml which allows node operators to provide model names and endpoints where the model will be proxied to (i.e another http endpoint) when the OpenAI endpoints are called.

 ### Authentication (internal/auth)
-- [x] Implement a node registry check to ensure the requesting node is registered with Function Network.
+- [x] Implement a provider registry check to ensure the requesting provider is registered with Function Network.
 - [x] Implement authentication for challenges endpoint to prevent spoofing.

 ### OpenAI Endpoints (internal/openai)